robtweed/mdb/README.md

 ## Installation

-This Free Open Source version of M/DB is designed for use with the GT.M database (http://fisglobal.com/Products/TechnologyPlatforms/GTM/index.htm).
+This Free Open Source version of M/DB is designed for use with the GT.M database [http://fisglobal.com/Products/TechnologyPlatforms/GTM/index.htm](http://fisglobal.com/Products/TechnologyPlatforms/GTM/index.htm).
 It also requires the Apache Web Server to be configured with our m_apache gateway.

-See http://www.mgateway.com for details.
+See [http://www.mgateway.com/mdb.html]{http://www.mgateway.com/mdb.html) for full details about M/DB.

 - download the files MDB.m and MDBMumps.m, eg